Skip to main content

 How you measure

 Cross-validation tells you how the model performs on its own data.
 Test batches tell you how it performs on yours.
-Upload ground truth data, real survey responses from your domain, and Semilattice tests the model against questions it has never seen.
-This is the most honest measure of whether a population model is useful for your specific problem.
+Upload ground truth data (real survey responses from your domain) and Semilattice tests the model against questions it has never seen.
+This is the most direct measure of whether a user model is useful for your specific problem.
 Create a test batch →

 When the question requires knowledge the model’s seed data doesn’t cover.
 Financial literacy questions are a known weakness: the model predicts what people should know, not what they do know.
 Test batches help you find these blind spots before they matter.

-The simulation engine is designed for consistency.
-The same question asked multiple times will return similar distributions.
+The simulation engine produces stable results.
+The same question asked multiple times returns similar distributions.
 Small variations exist because the underlying language model is stochastic, but the distributions are stable enough for decision-making.

 Accuracy is a number: 91%, 85%, 78%.
 Measurement is the practice of generating that number, understanding what it means, and knowing when to trust it.
 We publish our methodology, provide tools to test it yourself, and flag the cases where the model struggles.
-The goal isn’t a perfect score.
-It’s enough signal to make better decisions than you would without it.
+The goal is enough signal to make better decisions than you would without it.

 Traditional surveys have their own accuracy problems: sampling bias, question framing effects, low response rates, social desirability bias.
 They’re considered ground truth but they aren’t perfect either.
 Semilattice is a complement: fast signal when you can’t wait for a survey, and a way to generate hypotheses that a survey can then validate.